Beverly Hills Keratoconus Treatment

 - This procedure is done under local anesthesia in our state-of-the-art laser center.

 Additionally, INTACS have shown to defer the need for corneal transplant in many cases and to potentially slow progression of the disease.
-In patients who are no longer able to achieve adequate vision with contact lenses or glasses, INTACS have recently been approved for the treatment of Keratoconus by the FDA.
+In patients who are no longer able to achieve adequate vision with contact lenses or glasses, INTACS has recently been approved for the treatment of Keratoconus by the FDA.